memfault/interrupt/_drafts/offensive-programming.md

 I love when my firmware and tools work with me instead of against me.
 If the firmware knows that there is an issue, it should make that fact front and center and maybe even point me to a Wiki page explaining what I did wrong!
-This is what Offensive Programming is all about.
+This is what offensive programming is all about.
 If you implement these ideas into your firmware, even if only just a few of them, I promise they'll pay dividends and you'll be able to root cause issues more quickly than before.